arivictor/intentional-architecture-in-python/EDITORIAL_REVIEW.md

 ### Overall Weaknesses

-**Chapter 4/5 Split is Broken**: The division of domain modeling across two chapters (4: Entities, 5: Aggregates) is arbitrary and confusing.
-Chapter 4 ends mid-thought with promises of "Chapter 4b" that never materializes.
-This needs complete restructuring.

 **Missing Bridging Content**: Transitions between chapters often feel abrupt.
 Chapter 2 ends, Chapter 3 begins with "SOLID principles help you write better classes.
 But classes don't exist in isolation."
 This works, but many transitions lack similar connective tissue.